Profile & Vita

 Thesis, “Keyboard Instruments of the Young Beethoven.”

-2007 Ph.D., Department of Musicology, Göteborg Univeristy
+2007 Ph.D., Department of Musicology, Göteborg University

 Dissertation, “Beethoven the Pianist: Biographical, organological and performance-practical aspects of his years as a public performer.”